-Primary classes have access to laptop trolleys and/or iPads, for use in the classroom.
+Classes have access to Chromebook trolleys for use in the classroom.
 A purpose-built Primary Digital Technology Room is used for teaching Digital Technologies (e.g. Coding, Robotics, 3D Printing, Minecraft Education, Stop Motion Animation etc.).

 Homework

 Homework is a valuable part of the curriculum.
 It may consist of unfinished class work, home revision tasks projects that reinforce teaching, preparation for tests, or assignments that need to be completed at home.
 Homework is a tool that also allows parents to observe and help their child to develop study habits and the discipline needed for learning.